lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/checkresponsetime/checkresponsetime_README.txt

 <><><><><><><><><><><><><><>
 How we fixed things
 <><><><><><><><><><><><><><>

-Problem A: It was dayofyeartobudburst instead of daystobudburst then:
+Problem A: It was dayofyeartobudburst instead of daystobudburst and you can figure when forcing started then:
 	(a1) In cleaning/clean.respvar.R: change respvar to dayofyeartobudburst (a2) Make the calculation changes in bb_analysis/cleaning/clean_respvarmore.R so that it is daystobudburst and relabel the respvar there to daystobudburst.